-Beard oil is a versatile men’s grooming product that accomplishes two goals: it moisturizes skin and softens facial hair.
+Beard oil is a versatile men’s grooming product that accomplishes several goals: it moisturizes skin, softens facial hair, and promotes beard growth.

 This guide reviews some of the best beard oils currently available.
-This includes detailed reviews of brands including Honest Amish, Cremo, Billy Jealousy, Tom Ford, and more.
+This includes great products from brands including Honest Amish, Cremo, Billy Jealousy, Tom Ford, and more.

 We’ll also share some expert advice on selecting the perfect beard oil for your facial hair length and skin composition.

 Beard Oils Compared

 |Ranking||Beard Oil||Size (ounces)||All Natural||Country of Origin||Bottle Type||Fragrance||Price||Price per Ounce||Award||Rating|